 Direct To Garment, DTG

-This technique print ink directly into the garment.
-It goes straight into the fiber meaning you do not feel the ink when you touch the shirts.
+This shirt printing technique prints ink directly into the garment.
+It goes straight into the fiber, meaning that you do not feel the ink when you touch the shirts.

 It has an extensive colour options, and has the maximum details in design.
 It can easily be customized for designs.